ros2/design/articles/141_static_remapping.md

 #### Supporting: Change the Default Namespace
 This isn't really a remapping rule, but the syntax is similar.
 In ROS 1 the argument `__ns:=` could change the default namespace.
-Here the syntax is the same, and additionally it can be prefixed nodename.
+Here the syntax is the same, and additionally it can be prefixed with a node's name.
 The replacement side must have a FQN with no special operators.
 All relative names are expanded to the new namespace before any remapping rules are applied to them.